Skip to main content

 Amendment to the Civilian Service Act

-On 14 June 2026, the Swiss people will vote on the Amendment to the Civilian Service Act.
+On 14 June 2026, Swiss citizens will vote on an amendment to the Civilian Service Act.

 The legislative amendment in brief

-Anyone who cannot reconcile military service with their conscience has the option of performing civilian service.
+Anyone who cannot reconcile military service with their conscience has the option of performing civilian service instead.
 To do so they must submit an application.
 Until 2009, an admissions committee assessed whether the conflict of conscience was credible.
-Since then, applicants have demonstrated their conflict of conscience by agreeing to perform 1.5 times as many days of civilian service as they would have had left to complete in the military.
+Since then, applicants have demonstrated their conflict of conscience by agreeing to perform 1.5 times as many days of civilian service as they would have to complete in the military.

 On the German, French, Italian and Romansh pages, the official explanations of the Federal Council are available in PDF format.